Haletudse/csgo-config-1v1/README.md

 1v1 Configuration

-### Commands
+### Launch Commands
-Manually end warmup - endwarmup
+endwarmup - Manually end the warmup period. startgame - Start the 1v1 match startmatch - Start the 1v1 match restartgame - Restart the 1v1 match restartmatch - Restart the 1v1 match pausegame - Pause pausematch - Pause unpausegame - Unpause unpausematch - Unpause

-## Console Commands
+### Gamemode Commands
-To begin the 1v1 match.
-> startgame
-> startmatch

-Restart the 1v1 match.
-> restartgame
-> restartmatch
+Overtime
+This command will extend the game if both teams reach 8 wins.

 Overtime
 This command will extend the game if both teams reach 8 wins.